 "Aurora from Space" STS-39 Crew, NASA

-Auroral brightness is rated on a scale of 0 to 4, 0 being a barely visible Aurora, and 4 being
+Auroral brightness is rated on a scale of 0 to 4, with 0 being a barely visible Aurora and 4 being

 a very bright Aurora.
 Auroral colors can cover the entire light spectrum.

-On rare occasions sounds such as hissing, swishing, rustling or crackling were reported,
+On rare occasions sounds such as hissing, swishing, rustling or crackling have been reported

 The name "Aurora" was given to the events by Galileo.
 It refers to a character from Greek